Dynamics of the sine-Gordon equation on tadpole graphs: Appendix

 \section{Appendix}

 In this section we formulate some tools from the extension theory of symmetric operators by Krein and von Neumann which are suitable for our needs (see, for instance, Naimark \cite{Nai67, Nai68} and Reed and Simon \cite{RS2} for further information).
 In particular, we establish for $(\widetilde{\mathcal L}, D_{\delta, \gamma})_{\gamma \in \mathbb R}$ in \eqref{Leven} and \eqref{Ddelta}, a Perron-Frobenius result to be used in the accurate Morse index estimate $n(\mathcal L_Z)\leqq 1$ for $(\mathcal L_Z, D_Z)$ in \eqref{sg5} and \eqref{Domain0}.
-We show, for completeness in the exposition, the general estimate $n(\mathcal L_Z)\leqq 2$ using extension theory.